History of Papua New Guinea

 The prehistory of Papua New Guinea can be traced to about 50,000–60,000 years ago, when people first migrated towards the Australian continent.
-The written history began when European navigators first sighted New Guinea in the early part of the 17th century.
+Agriculture was established at least 7000 years ago in the New Guinea Highlands.
+Extensive trade networks operated throughout the region, and successive waves of migration included the spread of Austronesian languages around 3000 years ago, and the rise of the Lapita culture.